 10. Mel Tormé

-His husky voice was one for the ages that awarded him the nickname “The Velvet Fog.”
+Tormé’s husky voice was one for the ages that awarded him the nickname the Velvet Fog.
+Listen to his version of “Blue Moon” to find out for yourself.

 11. Chet Baker

-Though his career didn’t start until his late 40s, partially due to his time in the Army, he certainly made his name known.
+Though his career didn’t start until his late forties, partially due to his time in the army, he certainly made his name known.

 12. Carmen McRae